zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_secure_boot.rst

 RAM Loading firmware upgrade
 ============================
-Musca-A supports an image upgrade mode that is separate to the other (overwrite, swapping and dirext-xip) modes.
+Musca-S supports an image upgrade mode that is separate to the other (overwrite, swapping and dirext-xip) modes.
 This is the ``RAM load`` mode (please refer to the table below).
 Like the direct-xip mode, this selects the newest image by reading the image version numbers in the image headers, but instead of